nrbeaton/two_step_paths/README.md

 # two_step_paths
-code associated with the paper on two-step paths in the square lattice
+Here is some code associated with the paper on two-step paths in the square lattice, preprint here https://arxiv.org/abs/2010.06955.